aflin/rampart/docs/source/sql-server-funcs.rst

-Server functions
+Server Functions
 ----------------

-The Texis server has a number of functions built into it which can operate on fields.
-This can occur anywhere an expression can occur in a SQL statement.
-It is possible that the server at your site has been extended with additional functions.
+The SQL Module has a number of functions built into it which can operate on fields.
+This can occur anywhere that an expression can occur in a SQL statement.
 Each of the arguments can be either a single field name, or another expression.

 General Functions
 ~~~~~~~~~~~~~~~~~

 exec
 """"